NewStrangeWorlds/BeAR/_sources/sections/retrieval_setup.rst.txt

   - ``forward_model.config`` - the configuration file of chosen forward forward_model

-  - ``prior.config`` - the setup list for the prior distributions of the free parameters
+  - ``priors.config`` - the setup list for the prior distributions of the free parameters

   - ``observations.list`` - the list of observational data files that the retrieval should use